 2. Fig Tree Bay, Protaras

-Having made it onto Trip Advisor’s ‘Top 10 Beaches in Europe’ list for 2016, and often hailed one of Europe’s best beaches year in and year out by a variety of sources, there is indeed something rather special about this idyllic stretch named after a lonesome fig tree that had stood proud in the area since the 17th century!
+Having made it onto Trip Advisor’s ‘Top 10 Beaches in Europe’ list yet again for 2018 (ranking in 4th place), and often hailed one of Europe’s best beaches year in and year out by a variety of sources, there is indeed something rather special about this idyllic stretch named after a lonesome fig tree that had stood proud in the area since the 17th century!
 Popular for good reason, its pristine waters caress golden sands, while heaps of facilities and amenities make it very family friendly choice.
 And do have your cameras at the ready; the small craggy island out at sea really does make the setting rather idyllic.

 Fancy a walk?
 Then slip on your flip flops, get your hat on, and walk down the Protaras coastal promenade.
 Do so when the sun begins to set as colourful hues light up the horizon and enjoy a sun-downer at one of the nearby beach bars.
 Absolute heaven!